 Why is Google Analytics Changing?

 Google acquired an analytics product called Urchin Analytics in 2005.
-This became Google Analytics.
-It was and is a free product and in 2013 Google launched an enhanced version known as the Universal Analytics platform (UA).
+Urchin became Google Analytics.
+It was and is a free product.
+In 2013 Google launched an enhanced version known as the Universal Analytics platform (UA).

 Google Analytics 4 is a completely new version of Google Analytics that captures, stores, and displays data in new and different ways.